How to Apply for Car Insurance: Step-by-Step Application Guide

 • Any lapses in coverage (even short gaps raise red flags)

 A continuous insurance history signals lower risk and often qualifies you for loyalty or continuous coverage discounts.
-If you're a first-time car insurance buyer, some insurers may charge slightly higher rates — but not all, so it pays to shop around.
+If you're a first-time car insurance buyer, some insurers may charge significantly higher rates — young drivers under 25 can pay two to three times the national average — but not all, so it pays to shop around.

 Trusted by Thousands